 Children's Mobile Service: assists in a child's development of a positive self image in relation to physical, social health and cultural activities and services small local remote communities.

-WAMS Illness Prevention Program: assists the local community to become aware of the impact various illnesses (e.g. AIDS, STD's, diabetes etc) have on the population in general.
+WAMS Health Promotion and Chronic Disease Management Programs: assists the local community to become aware of the impact various illnesses (Diabetes, Cardiovascular Disease, Renal Disease, Respiratory Disease, Cancer, D & A Dependence) have on the population in general.
 Staff have presented papers to Australian and international conferences, and have co-ordinated six Aboriginal Medical Services in the region to meet bi-monthly since 1995 (the Bila Muuji Project).

-Re-establishment of Brewarrina Aboriginal Health Service: WAMS is currently overseeing the re-establishment of Brewarrina Aboriginal Health Service aiming at a gradual handover of service to the Brewarrina Aboriginal community.
+Re-establishment of Brewarrina Aboriginal Medical Service: WAMS is currently overseeing the re-establishment of Brewarrina Aboriginal Medical Service aiming at a gradual handover of service to the Brewarrina Aboriginal community.

 WAMS has active links with many of the local agencies in the Walgett Shire and are often called upon to address meetings, present reports on their activities and participate in their conferences.
 For example, WAMS are a member of the local Shires Interagency Group and attend their monthly meetings.